David Webster (anthropologist): Assassination

-Thousands of people attended his funeral service at St Mary's Cathedral, Johannesburg.

 Personal life

 Dr Webster was an active member of the Orlando Pirates supporters' club.
 Members of the supporters' club formed a guard of honour around his coffin at his funeral.

 Legacy

 The house in Troyeville where Webster lived with his partner Maggie Friedman has been declared a heritage site.
 On the site of his assassination outside David Webster House there is a mosaic that includes the words "Assassinated here for his fight against apartheid.
 Lived for justice, peace and friendship".
 A nearby park in Clarence Street (previously called Bloemenhof Park) was renamed the David Webster Park on the 20th anniversary of his death.
 There is also a mosaic in the park by Jacob Ramaboya from the Spaza Gallery which commemorates his life.

 In 1992, the University of the Witwatersrand named a new Hall of Residence Webster's honour.
-The David Webster Hall of Residence is now home to 217 Wits University students.
+The David Webster Hall of Residence is now home to about 400 Wits University students.